00-Evan/00-Evan.github.io/_pages/privacy-shatteredpd.md

 <u><b>Shattered Pixel Dungeon does not collect any personally identifiable information.</b></u> ShatteredPD uses Firebase to collect a variety of data relating to gameplay activity, but no data which could be used to identify individual players.
 Firebase does include functionality to collect tracking IDs and similar personally identifiable data, but this functionality is unused or disabled in ShatteredPD.

 You may <u><b>opt-out</b></u> of data collection via Firebase at any time by disabling "share gameplay data" in ShatteredPD's settings menu.
-Opting out disables all data collection described below.
+Opting out disables all the data collection described below.

 Shattered Pixel Dungeon includes the Firebase SDK in its code, which collects and reports information whenever an 'event' occurs.
 Events are points within user interaction or gameplay that are of interest to Shattered Pixel.
 Shattered Pixel receives data from the following events:
 - A game session starts, continues, or ends.